 The local market stalls offer the most unique Thai food… but, beware, it can be spicy!
-Go in the morning when it comes alive with local Thais feasting on local delights of fried chicken, fish curry, sticky rice and sweet treats.
+In the morning the market comes alive with local Thais feasting on local delights of fried chicken, fish curry, sticky rice and sweet treats.
 The Thai Iced Coffee is a great start to your day, and only 25 THB for a large sugary hit of caffeine!

-Great Thai food can be found at Pum’s restaurant, where you can also learn how to cook your favourite Thai dishes and impress your friends back home.
+Great Thai food can be found at Pum’s restaurant, where you can also learn how to cook your favourite Thai dishes.
 For big and cheap portions, Papaya Restaurant is the place to go.
-There is an amazing Thai/ French restaurant called Le Grande Bleu, located near the pier in a traditional wooden building that is covered in beautiful flowers.
-It is a special and romantic place to eat.
+Sunflower restaurant is located in a quieter part of Tonsai town overlooking the bay.
+A very chilled out place to enjoy a nice cold cocktail watching the sunset, or enjoy some tasty Thai food.

 For amazing steaks and Scandinavian Food, Unnis will tempt your taste buds.
 Italian cuisine and fresh pasta and pizzas can be found in La Mamitas, and Cosmic Restaurant.

 On December 26th, 2004 Phi Phi was hit by a Tsunami wave that hit from Sumatra.
-Koh Phi Phi was partially destroyed, but massive volunteer efforts helped restore the island and there are few visible signs left from the devastation of the Tsunami.
+The island was partially destroyed and massive volunteer efforts helped restore the island.
+There are few visible signs left from the devastation of the Tsunami.

-The National Marine Park of Phi Phi Ley and the Bida Islands minimal damage from the Tsunami and corals and marine life are still spectacular and beautiful.
-Most of the devastation was seen in the reefs around Koh Phi Phi Don, where the damage was the most severe.
+The National Marine Park of Phi Phi Ley and the Bida Islands minimal damage from the Tsunami.
+Corals and marine life are still spectacular and beautiful.
+Most of the devastation was seen in the reefs around Phi Phi Don, where the damage was the most severe.

 Rebuilding efforts have made the island once again a popular tourist destination for visitors around the world.